AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/02-methods.rst

   .. code:: rust

-    // call on the type, not an instance let count = Counter::new();
+    // Call on the type, not an instance let count = Counter::new();

     // OK: count is now a normal value